 Each group will present its in-service to the class.
 A typed initial and final in-service plan that outlines the content and activities used in the in-service must be submitted to the instructor.
 Candidates will not only be evaluated by the instructor, but by their peers as well.
 Format will be provided.
-This is a practicum assignment.
+This is a practicum assignment.\\

-Dates Due: See course calendar Initial Plan: Final Plan: Day of presentation In-service Presentations: See course calendar Points: 80
+Dates Due: See course calendar Points: 80